+The Group being active worldwide, the E&S laws and regulations its clients have to comply with vary from one country to another or one region to another.
 The Group requests its clients to comply with the laws and regulations of each relevant country or region while encouraging them to apply the following E&S standards and initiatives.

-A number of institutions, business associations of the Industrial Agriculture and Forestry sectors, and other civil society organizations have developed standards and initiatives addressing the E&S impacts resulting from the sectors activities.
+A number of institutions, business associations of the Industrial agriculture and Forestry sectors, and other civil society organizations have developed standards and initiatives addressing the E&S impacts resulting from the sectors activities.
 The standards and initiatives listed below provide general guidance for Societe Generale E&S assessment framework in the Industrial agriculture and Forestry sectors:

-- The ILO Declaration on Fundamental Principles and Rights at Work. - The FAO Code of Conduct on Pesticide Management. - The FAO Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests. - The FAO, IFAD, UNCTAD and World Bank Principles for Responsible Agricultural Investment (PRAI). - The FAO-OECD Guidance for Responsible Agricultural Supply Chains. - The FAO Guidelines for Sustainable Agriculture and Food Assessments (SAFA). - The relevant World Bank Group Agribusiness/Food production EHS Guidelines. - The UICN approaches to sustainable agriculture. - The UNEP-FI agriculture sector guide "Natural capital credit risk assessment in agricultural lending". - The Cartagena Protocol on biosafety. - The IFC Global Map of Environmental & Social Risks in Agro-Commodity Production. - The IFC Good Practice Note on Improving Animal Welfare in Livestock Operations. - The Principles Underlying the Farm Animals Responsible Minimum Standards (FARMS).
+- The ILO Declaration on Fundamental Principles and Rights at Work. - The FAO Code of Conduct on Pesticide Management. - The FAO Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests. - The FAO, IFAD, UNCTAD and World Bank Principles for Responsible Agricultural Investment (PRAI). - The FAO-OECD Guidance for Responsible Agricultural Supply Chains. - The FAO Guidelines for Sustainable Agriculture and Food Assessments (SAFA). - The relevant World Bank Group Agribusiness/Food production EHS Guidelines. - The UICN approaches to sustainable agriculture. - The UNEP-FI agriculture sector guide "Natural capital credit risk assessment in agricultural lending". - The Cartagena Protocol on biosafety. - The Accountability Framework. - The IFC Global Map of Environmental & Social Risks in Agro-Commodity Production. - The IFC Good Practice Note on Improving Animal Welfare in Livestock Operations. - The Principles Underlying the Farm Animals Responsible Minimum Standards (FARMS). - The French national strategy against imported deforestation (SDNI). - The Global Canopy finance sector Roadmap for eliminating commodity-driven deforestation - The CDP Forest Program.